Passwordless Authentication: WebAuthn and the Future of Logins

 - Hardware authenticators: External security keys offering portability and strong isolation

 Both options eliminate passwords while offering different tradeoffs in usability, portability, and assurance.
+Hardware-backed authentication is especially useful for privileged access control and administrative systems.

 5. Security Benefits of Passwordless Authentication